apache/spark/docs/sql-ref-null-semantics.md

 #### Examples
 {% highlight sql %}
--- The subquery has only `NULL` value in its resultset.
-Therefore -- the result of `IN` predicate is UNKNOWN.
+-- The subquery has only `NULL` value in its result set.
+Therefore, -- the result of `IN` predicate is UNKNOWN.
 SELECT * FROM person WHERE age IN (SELECT null);
   +----+---+